nazariiOrganization/Michael-s-HTML-and-CSS/README.md

-# Michael-s-HTML-and-CSS
-Task:
-Create two files: index.html and styles.css in an empty repository.
-Ensure the import of styles from styles.css in index.html.
-Next, create a web page with three horizontal stripes: one at 10% of the screen height with the class header, the second at 70% of the height with the class main, and the third at 20% of the height with the class footer.
-The width of all stripes should span the entire screen.
+# Michael's HTML and CSS

-Task Description:
+## Task

+### Objective

+Create a simple webpage using HTML and CSS.

+### Instructions

-Create a repository on GitHub.
+1. Create a new repository on GitHub.
-Add two files: index.html and styles.css in your repository.
+2. Add two files to the repository: `index.html` and `styles.css`.
-In index.html, ensure the import of styles from styles.css.
+3. Ensure the import of styles from `styles.css` in `index.html`.
-In the styles.css file, create styles for horizontal stripes (header, main, footer).
-Place the horizontal stripes on the page according to the specified requirements.
-Additional Information:
+4. Design a webpage with three horizontal stripes:
+   - One at 10% of the screen height with the class `header`.
+   - The second at 70% of the height with the class `main`.
+   - The third at 20% of the height with the class `footer`.
-The width of all stripes should span the entire screen.
+5. Ensure that the width of all stripes spans the entire screen.

+## How to Use

+1. Clone this repository to your local machine.
+2. Open `index.html` in a web browser to view the webpage.

+## Additional Information

-Ensure the use of classes for styling.
+- Use classes for styling.
-The stripes should be visually distinct and have specified heights as a percentage of the screen height.
+- The stripes should be visually distinct and have specified heights as a percentage of the screen height.

-Link to the Repository:
+## Task Submission

 After completing the task, create a pull request and provide a link to your repository for result verification.

 Good luck with the task!